-The following table summarizes the average rate base for the Utilities business for the years ended December 31, 2022 and 2021:
+The following table summarizes the average rate base for the Utilities business for the years ended December 31, 2023 and 2022:

-(US\$ millions) 2022 2021 Rate base ^{(1) (2)} 5,211 4,655
+(US\$ millions) 2023 2022 Rate base (1)(2) 5,100 5,211

-(1) Rate base is indicative of the earning potential of each utility over time.
-Approved revenue requirement for each utility is typically based on the rate base as approved by the regulator for the respective rate application, but may differ from the rate base indicated above.

-(2) Includes ENSTAR and SEMCO Energy's 65 percent interest in CINGSA, which were sold on March 1, 2023 pursuant to the Alaska Utilities Disposition.
+- (1) Rate base is indicative of the earning potential of each utility over time.
+Approved revenue requirement for each utility is typically based on the rate base as approved by the regulator for the respective rate application, but may differ from the rate base indicated above. - (2) 2023 rate base excludes ENSTAR and SEMCO Energy's 65 percent interest in CINGSA, which were sold on March 1, 2023 pursuant to the Alaska Utilities Disposition.